 Follow the same ratio for the wine: one glass per person per hour, split based on the sort of alcohol you serve.
 For the event noted above, you’d need 400 wine glasses split evenly among red, white and Champagne, and 100 highballs for beer (although most guests will drink their beer from the bottle.)
 This estimate also takes into account some inevitable breakage, which will balance out for people who reuse their glass each time they get a new drink.

-Again, when selecting glassware, picture your event.
+When selecting glassware, picture your event.
 Is it a large, sit-down dinner?
 If so, stemless glassware is fine since guests will rest their drinks on the table, minimizing the effect of wine warming in their hands.
-If you’re hosting a cocktail-style event, stemmed glassware is your best bet to maintain the integrity of the wine’s temperature and flavor.
-And if your event has both a standing cocktail hour and a sit-down element?
+If you’re hosting a cocktail-style event, stemmed glassware is your best choice to maintain the integrity of the wine’s temperature and flavor.
+What if your event has both a standing cocktail hour and a sit-down element?
 Go with stemmed glasses.
-It is the most versatile for that particular event as well as in the future if you plan on hosting other large events.
+It is the most versatile for that particular event as well as in the future if you plan on hosting other large gatherings.